 Let's dig a little deeper.

 Our recommendation is not to deviate from this tried-and-proven model unless you have a very good reason for doing so and you've tested things out extensively.

 As an example, the Mäd home page completely breaks all the rules, and yet it works for us on many levels.

 Our key goal online is to showcase our expertise and brand.
 The way that potential clients of ours can understand our expertise is by engaging with our website and reading our content, including case studies, service offerings, and insights like the one that you are reading right now.

-We also like the fact that our home page is very different to all other websites, and this again calls back to brand and the fact that we are unique.
-However, this is our fifth version of our website in five years, so we've had time to understand what works and what doesn't for our specific use case.
+We also like the fact that our home page is very different from all other websites, and this again calls back to the brand and the fact that we are unique.
+However, this is the fifth version of our website in five years, so we've had time to understand what works and what doesn't for our specific use case.

 The first time that someone visits your website is a key moment.
 They will spend approximately 3 seconds or less to decide if they want to invest any more time on your website, or if they will hit the back button and go back to doing whatever else they were doing before.